Estimating beta-mixing coefficients via histograms

+This theorem demonstrates a clear tradeoff between the mixing behavior of the stochastic process and the ability to concentrate the estimator close to the truth.
+For arbitrary $\beta$-mixing processes, we cannot actually say much about the quality of this estimator other than that given enough data, it will eventually do well.
+For this reason, one generally assumes that the mixing coefficients $\beta(a)$ display particular asymptotic behaviors like exponential or polynomial decay.

-where $\epsilon_1 = \epsilon-\E\left[\int |\widehat{f}-f|\right]$. \end{theorem} To prove this result, we use the blocking method of~\citep{Yu1994} to transform the dependent $\beta$-mixing sequence into a sequence of nearly independent blocks.
+To prove \autoref{thm:one}, we use the blocking method of~\citep{Yu1994} to transform the dependent $\beta$-mixing sequence into a sequence of nearly independent blocks.
 We then apply McDiarmid's inequality to the blocks to derive asymptotics in the bandwidth of the histogram as well as the dimension of the target density.
-For completeness, we state Yu's blocking result and McDiarmid's inequality before proving the doubly asymptotic histogram convergence for IID data.
-Combining these lemmas allows us to derive rates of convergence for histograms based on $\beta$-mixing inputs.
+For completeness, we state a version of Yu's blocking result and McDiarmid's inequality before proving the doubly asymptotic histogram convergence for IID data.
+Combining these lemmas allows us to prove concentration results for histograms based on $\beta$-mixing inputs.

-\begin{lemma}[Lemma 4.1 in~\citep{Yu1994}] Let $\phi$ be a measurable function with respect to the block sequence $\mathbf{U}$ uniformly bounded by $M$.
+\begin{lemma}[Lemma 4.1 in~\citep{Yu1994}] Let $\phi$ be an event with respect to the block sequence $\mathbf{U}$.
 Then,

-where the first expectation is with respect to the dependent block sequence, $\mathbf{U}$, and $\widetilde{\E}$ is with respect to the independent sequence, $\mathbf{U}'$. \end{lemma} This lemma essentially gives a method of applying IID results to $\beta$-mixing data.
+where the first probability $\P$ is with respect to the dependent block sequence, $\mathbf{U}$, and $\widetilde{\P}$ is the $\mu$-fold product measure created with the marginal distribution of each block $\mathbf{U}$, i.e. $\widetilde{\P} = (\P_{[m]})^{\mu}$. \end{lemma} This lemma essentially gives a method of applying IID results to $\beta$-mixing data.
 Because the dependence decays as we increase the separation between blocks, widely spaced blocks are nearly independent of each other.
-In particular, the difference between expectations over these nearly independent blocks and expectations over blocks which are actually independent can be controlled by the $\beta$-mixing coefficient.
+In particular, the difference between probabilities of events generated by these nearly independent blocks and probabilities with respect to blocks which are actually independent can be controlled by the $\beta$-mixing coefficient.

 \begin{lemma}[McDiarmid Inequality~\citep{McDiarmid1989}] Let $X_1,\ldots,X_n$ be independent random variables, with $X_i$ taking values in a set $A_i$ for each $i$.
 Suppose that the measurable function $f:\prod A_i \rightarrow \R$ satisfies